LED bulbs can either be dimmable or non-dimmable.

 Can You Make A Non-Dimmable LED Dimmable?

-It might occasionally work on certain power levels.
-Still, generally, it’s not going to be reliable, and it’ll burn out faster.
+Non dimmable lights may occasionally work on certain power levels.
+Still, generally, it’s not going to be reliable, and lights will burn out faster.

-If you have the budget, the best thing you can do is swap your LEDs for smart bulbs.
+If you have the budget, the best thing you can do is swap your LED lights for dimmable or smart bulbs.

 Then you can dim it to the perfect level whenever you want to, even from the couch.